The Meadowsweet Journal

 In the world of edible flowers, few are as vibrant and versatile as the Hibiscus flower or Roselle - known for its bright red petals and tangy flavor.
 In honor of National Hispanic Heritage Month and celebrating Mexico’s Independence Day on 15 de Septiembre, I share with you five Hibiscus-filled recipes that will make the Summer transition into Autumn all the more fruitful.

-This season’s Busy Bee Box has two honey filled soap bars.
-We take inspiration from our trip to Provence, France reminiscing the wide open fields of lavender; quiet and peaceful with a subtle hum of buzzing bees.
+Our cold process soap is made in small batches with intention and inspiration from the ever-changing seasons.
+This season, we take inspiration from our trip to Provence, France reminiscing the wide open fields of lavender; quiet and peaceful with a subtle hum of buzzing bees.
+In the famous Lavender town of Valensole, not only is lavender prevalent, but honey as well!

 Let’s Make Tepache!